getindata/kedro-snowflake/docs/source/03_quickstart.rst

 * Python 3.8 (must-have ⚠️ - this is enforced by the `snowflake-snowpark-python` package.
 Refer to `Snowflake documentation <https://docs.snowflake.com/en/developer-guide/snowpark/python/setup>`__ for more details.
 * A tool to manage Python virtual environments (e.g. venv, conda, virtualenv).
 Anaconda is recommended by Snowflake.
+* Make sure that you have enabled Anacoda's third party packages in snowflake.
+You can find this in Snowflake > Admin > Billing & Terms > Anaconda > Enable.

 -------